Cameron Reynolds

-Cameron Reynolds (born February 7, 1995) is an American professional basketball player for Budućnost VOLI of the Montenegrin First League, the ABA League and the EuroCup.
+Cameron Reynolds (born February 7, 1995) is an American professional basketball player and the vice–captain for Maroussi of the Greek Basketball League.
 He played college basketball for the Tulane Green Wave.

 College career

 Reynolds was named American Athletic Conference Most Improved Player as a junior.
 He averaged 17 points and 6.8 rebounds per game.
 As a senior at Tulane, Reynolds averaged 15.1 points and 6.3 rebounds per game.

 Professional career

 Stockton Kings (2018–2019)

 After going undrafted in the 2018 NBA draft, Reynolds signed with the Stockton Kings of the NBA G League.
 He averaged 16.0 points per game in 33 appearances.

 Minnesota Timberwolves (2019)

 Reynolds was signed to a 10-day contract by the Minnesota Timberwolves on February 27, 2019.
 He made his NBA debut on March 3, 2019, scoring two points in two minutes of play in a 121–135 loss to the Washington Wizards.

-On March 15, 2019, Reynolds signed a multi year deal with the Timberwolves, but was later waived by the Timberwolves on June 28, 2019.
+On March 15, 2019, Reynolds signed a multi-year deal with the Timberwolves, but was later waived by the Timberwolves on June 28, 2019.